S2WAT: Image Style Transfer via Hierarchical Vision Transformer using Strips Window Attention: Experiments

 \subsection{Ablation Study}

-\textbf{Attn Merge.} To demonstrate the effectiveness and superiority of Attn Merge, we conduct experiments that replace Attn Merge with fusion strategies like the concatenating operation or the sum operation.
-Fig.~\ref{fig11} presents the results.
-Stylized images based on the sum operation are totally corrupted, which means the model fails to be trained in optimization, while the outputs from concatenating lose the majority of information from input images, especially the style images.
-However, under the proposed Attn Merge, the model can be trained normally and the information from input images are able to be transmitted smoothly.
+\textbf{Attn Merge.} In order to showcase the effectiveness and superiority of ``Attn Merge", we undertake experiments where ``Attn Merge" is replaced by fusion strategies such as the concatenation operation (as employed by CSWin) or the sum operation.
+The outcomes are depicted in Fig.~\ref{fig11}.
+Stylized images generated using the sum operation are extensively corrupted, indicating a failure in model optimization.
+On the other hand, outputs obtained through concatenation relinquish a substantial portion of information from input images, particularly the style images.
+An intuitive rationale for this phenomenon lies in the optimization challenges posed by straightforward fusion operations.
+Comprehensive explanations are available in the Appendix.
+The proposed ``Attn Merge", however, facilitates smooth information transmission, allowing the model to undergo normal training.

-\textbf{Strips Window.} To prove the necessity of fusing the results from window attention of different window sizes, we conduct experiments applying the window attention with different window sizes individually.
-As depicted in Fig.~\ref{fig12}, horizontal or vertical strip-like patterns appear when applying the window attention with horizontal or vertical strip-like windows separately.
-For square windows, grid-like patterns will be produced.
-Nevertheless, stylized images will be created as wished if leveraging Attn Merge to fuse the results rather than applying the window attention alone.
+\textbf{Strips Window.} To verify the demand to fuse outputs from window attention of various sizes, we carry out experiments employing window attention with distinct window sizes independently.
+As illustrated in Fig.~\ref{fig12}, the utilization of horizontal or vertical strip-like windows in isolation yields corresponding patterns.
+Applying square windows alone results in grid-like patterns.
+However, the incorporation of ``Attn Merge" to fuse outcomes leads to pleasing stylized images, surpassing the results obtained solely from window attention.
+Further details regarding the ablation study for Swin and Swin with Mix-FFN can be found in the Appendix.